 - Episodes of irregular heartbeat or drops in blood pressure

-Families may see a slow fading of consciousness, as the body begins shutting down.
-Care shifts toward keeping the person comfortable rather than aggressive medical interventions.
+Families may notice gradual fading of consciousness as a person begins slowing down.
+Focus shifts toward easing discomfort rather than using forceful medical interventions.

 Late Stage: Final Days to Hours